 Colonic-type adenocarcinoma.
 Colonic-type adenocarcinoma accounts for about 10% of appendix tumors and usually occurs at the base of the appendix.
 Appendix cancer looks and behaves like the most common type of colorectal cancer.
 It often goes unnoticed, and a diagnosis is frequently made during or after surgery for appendicitis.
 Appendicitis is inflammation of the appendix that can cause abdominal pain or swelling, loss of appetite, nausea, vomiting, constipation or diarrhea, inability to pass gas, or a low fever that begins after other symptoms.

 Goblet cell carcinomas/Adenoneuroendocrines.
-Goblet cell carcinomas have features of both adenocarcinomas and neuroendocrine tumors.
+Goblet cell carcinomas have features of both adenocarcinomas and neuroendocrine tumors (both described above).
 They are more aggressive than neuroendocrine tumors, and treatment is often similar to treatment for adenocarcinoma.